-The S991 can be synchronized to an external IRIG-B source, however IRIG-B timestamping is not implemented in the GenICam standard.
+The S641 can be synchronized to an external IRIG-B source, however IRIG-B timestamping is not implemented in the GenlCam standard.
 All timestamping done by the framegrabber is in the PC clock time domain.
-It is the application layers responsibility to transform the incoming frame timestamps from the PC time domain to the camera IRIG time domain.
+It is the application layers responsibility to transform the incoming frame timestamps from the PC time domain to the camera IRIG time domain where t frame pc domain is the time associated with each new frame buffer header.

-To do this, in the event callback for the timestamp event, determine the IRIG to PC time offset:
+To do this, in the event callback for the timestamp event, determine the IRIG to PC time offset.